jcla490/landfire-python/CONTRIBUTING.md

 Your pull request needs to meet the following guidelines for acceptance:

 - The Nox test suite must pass without errors and warnings.
 - Include unit tests.
-This project maintains 85% code coverage.
+This project maintains 95% code coverage.
 - If your changes add functionality, update the documentation accordingly.

-Feel free to submit early, though—we can always iterate on this.

 To run linting and code formatting checks before committing your change, you can install pre-commit as a Git hook by running the following command: